 We may give a topology as a subspace of the real line .
-With this topology, is sometimes called Baire space; however, one uses a different uniform structure (see at computable analysis).
-This should be distinguished from the sense of Baire space as a space to which the Baire category theorem? applies.
-(However, is an example of such a space.)
+With this topology, is sometimes called Baire space; however, one uses a different uniform structure.
+(This should be distinguished from the sense of Baire space as a space to which the Baire category theorem? applies; however, is an example of such a space.)

 The followers of Pythagoras? believed that ‘All is number’, meaning what we now call (positive) natural numbers.
 In geometry, this meant that any two lengths (or other geometric magnitudes) and are commensurable? in the sense that there exists a unit length such that and for some natural numbers and .
 Identifying the ratios of geometric magnitudes with (positive) real numbers, this becomes the claim that every real number is rational.
 The discovery that this is false is also attributed to the Pythagoreans (but the legends of punishment for this secret date from several hundred years later).
 Greek mathematicians developed further the theory of irrational numbers, up to the general theory of magnitudes (which we may now regard as a theory of positive real numbers) attributed to Eudoxus? in Book X of Euclid's Elements?.

-The mediaeval Arabic mathematicians were the first to treat irrational numbers algebraically as numbers (rather than geometrically as ratios of magnitudes); they applied algebra to square roots, cube roots, etc. However, they seem to have implicitly believed that all real numbers were expressible using such roots (radical number?s), which we now know is false even for some algebraic numbers, such as the real root of .
+Mathematicians coming from the cultures of the Islamic Golden Age (particularly Abu Kamil?) were the first to treat irrational numbers algebraically as numbers (rather than geometrically as ratios of magnitudes); they applied the algebra of Al-Khwarizmi? to square roots, cube roots, etc. (Ultimately, Omar Khayyam developed a general method to find the real roots of any cubic polynomial.)
+However, they seem to have implicitly believed that all real numbers were expressible using such roots (radical number?s), which we now know is false even for some algebraic numbers, such as the real root of .
 In any case, they only used such numbers.

-In the early modern era, Latin mathematicians began work with imaginary number?s, which are necessarily irrational.
-They subsequently proved the irrationality of pi, e?, and their powers, which ultimately led to the discovery that they were transcendental (whereas square roots, and even the root of , are by definition algebraic).
-Leonhard Euler and Joseph Lagrange? popularized continued fraction?s (see below) to study both rational and irrational numbers.
+Later, European mathematicians of the early modern era (particularly Cardano?, Tartaglia?, and Ferrari?) had begun work with imaginary number?s, which are necessarily irrational.
+Following this, Lambert? and Legendre succeeded in proving the irrationality of pi, e, and their powers, which ultimately led to the conjecture that they were transcendental (whereas radical numbers, and even the root of , are by definition algebraic); this conjecture was later established by Hermite? and Lindemann?.
+Around this time, Euler and Lagrange? popularized continued fractions (see below) to study both rational and irrational numbers.

-To this day, there are various specific real numbers (such as , the Euler constant? , etc) whose rationality or irrationality is unknown.
+To this day, there are various specific real numbers (such as , the Euler–Mascheroni constant , etc.) whose rationality or irrationality is unknown.
 In constructive mathematics, this makes it unproved that these numbers are rational or irrational (although the double negation of this statement can be proved for any real number).
 The question of whether is rational or irrational is part of a famous illustration of the nature of constructive vs nonconstructive proof.
-(There is an easy nonconstructive proof that there exist irrational numbers and such that is rational; let be and let be either or , depending on whether the latter is rational or irrational.
-A constructive proof is much harder, but in the end it is more specific; once we prove that is irrational, say with a constructive version of the Gelfond-Schneider theorem?, we know which number should be.)
+(Namely, there is a cheap and easy nonconstructive proof that there exist irrational numbers and such that is rational: let be and let be either or , depending on whether the latter is rational or irrational.
+A constructive proof that decides which of these is the case is much harder: turns out to be irrational, by a constructive version of the Gelfond–Schneider theorem?.1)